Saturday, December 27, 2025

 People often tease me because I am always hoping for snow, large amounts of snow.
 I joke about the days of the week that I want snow and the days that I don’t.
 Generally, I prefer snow to fall around my church schedule.
 So I like snow after Sunday afternoon and before Wednesday, and/or Wednesday evening through Saturday morning.
 The latter is my favorite because Fridays are my day off.

 Not complaining or bragging, but I am a very busy person, like many of you.
 I like to accomplish things, lots of things.
 Some say that I am “over involved”, and that may be true.
 My life’s work is primarily sedentary.
-In other words, I often sit and a desk or sit in a car.
+In other words, I often sit at a desk or sit in a car.
 Although I try to exercise often, my busyness often prevents me from it.

 I enjoy snow.
 I like to play in it.
 I like tubing and sledding.
 I like to walk my dog in it.
 I like to spend time with my grandchildren outside in the snow.
 Hey, I will play in the snow with anyone with the energy to go out.
 I don’t like cold, so I bundle up A LOT!!